MasqueradeOfSilence/MasqueradeOfSilence/README.md

 I am currently working towards my master's degree in Computer Science.
 My primary research interest is computational fluid simulation and foam.

 I have worked in software engineering, web development, mobile app development, visual effects, networking and tech support, and computer science research.
-I am currently working as a TD in the animation industry.
+I am currently working as a TD (tech artist) in the animation industry.

 I am the president of the Theme Park Engineering and Design club at my university.
 I have also worked in visual effects on three student films and as a TD on one industry film.